 My last floors have a more plastic feel.

 These look hand scraped.
 I love all the texture and how each piece varies by color to easily match any home decor style.

 To get started, you’ll need to prep the floors and gather the right tools.
-Please note: These tips supplement official instructions, carefully review the install instructions for ProCore Plus products.
+Please note: These tips supplement official instructions, carefully review the install instructions.

 Start out with the right tools…the old saying of working smarter, not harder is more appropriate than ever with DIY projects.
 Here are must-have tools for installing vinyl flooring: